facebookresearch/ParlAI/docs/source/tutorial_worlds.rst

 ``batchsize`` options to adjust its behavior if it wants to support both, and we do support doing both batching and hogwild at the same time if the agent desires.

+When a dataset is very large, or requires a lot of preprocessing before a model can use it, you can use our ``PytorchDataTeacher``, which utilizes multiprocessed dataloading for streaming data from disk (rather than loading it into memory).
+That system can take your task as input, and make it fast to load, or you can roll your own specific setups if you speed or space issues are really at a premium.

 Hogwild (multiprocessing)